scott-phillips/Spring4Play2/README.markdown

 ## Configuration ##

-This module is very simple to configure, simply place your Spring application context in `conf/application-context.xml`.
+This module is very simple to configure: simply place your Spring application context in `conf/application-context.xml`.
 When this module is installed Play will look at this location and construct a context to load Spring managed beans from.
 Alternatively you may specify a series of optional configuration parameters in `conf/application.conf` determining how the context is loaded.